NHOrus/srwq-compilation/episode-16.md

 "Well, we wouldn't want any stray shots to hit the other ships..."

-DOES THIS PLAN SEEM INTERESTING TO EITHER GIRL?
-Remember, Ibis is an artillery specialist, and Latooni is The Sniper Loli.

-OTHERWISE, SHALL WE JUST TALK TO LAMIA?
-Anonymous Sat 13 Feb 2010 03:07:27 No.4521394 Report
->>4521386
-Not really much use doing sparring given what their specialities are, let's have them get to know Lamia.
-Stealthyboy !fchRKomfls Sat 13 Feb 2010 03:08:27 No.4521396 Report
->>4521386
-Neither the Schutzwald nor the Soldifar are melee units, I see no real gain in this.

-Talk to the large breasted individual.
-Feel envious.
-Anonymous Sat 13 Feb 2010 03:40:27 No.4521517 Report
->>4521386
-I think Ashe is a pretty cool guy.
-He kills aliens and doesn't afraid of anything.
-Anonymous Sat 13 Feb 2010 03:40:27 No.4521518 Report
-Quoted By: >>4521522
->>4521386

-Talk to green haired Mrs pillows and then check the mechas.
-Anonymous Sat 13 Feb 2010 03:42:27 No.4521522 Report
->>4521518
-This.
-Anonymous Sat 13 Feb 2010 04:06:27 No.4521613 Report
-talk to lamia
-Sciencegar Sciencebolt Sat 13 Feb 2010 04:17:27 No.4521666 Report
-Quoted By: >>4521687 >>4521699 >>4521763
+---

 Dressed in her silver jacket, undershirt threatening to pull out of her pants with all the body it has to cover, Lamia Loveless paints a striking portrait.
 She walks over the hull of the Angelg as the last of its repairs are being completed.

 "Ahoy, Miss Loveless!
 How go things!"
 Brooklyn shouts up to her.

 She turns and climbs down to the small group.
 "Mr Luckfi...no, Brooklyn.
 I'm feeling fine, thank you very much.
-And...I haven't been introduced to you two yet."
+And...
+I haven't been introduced to you two yet."

 "I'm Ibis, and this is Latooni.
 We're glad to meet y-"